Decades of conflict has collapsed government health services and it is yet to recover and be effective.

 Initially, we tried to bridge the treatment gaps and had different projects for giving medical services in the community.
 A Glimpse of our Earlier health interventions

-1. Village Pharmacists & Health Workers: 47 Village women selected by the village were trained to handle 30 generic medicines with which they could cure a 100 different illnesses.
-Some of our health workers saw over 200 patients a month.
+Village women selected by the village were trained to handle 30 generic medicines with which they could cure a hundred different illness.
 This programme was a huge relief to far-flung villages with no access to affordable medicines for minor disorders.
 At its peak, collectively these women saw over 8000 patients at an average cost of Rs.5 a patient!